Prequalified supplier arrangements: Goods and services guide

 A pre-qualification can:

-• provide an early indication of players in the market with the potential capability and capacity to satisfy the requirements of a category of procurement activity;
+• provide an early indication of players in the market with the potential capability and capacity to satisfy the requirements of a category of procurement activity

-• streamline supplier selection processes by applying consistent repeatable processes (forms, templates, notification, etc.);
+• streamline supplier selection processes by applying consistent repeatable processes (forms, templates, notification, etc.)

-• better manage risks for buyers who have background information on potential suppliers;
+• better manage risks for buyers who have background information on potential suppliers

-• reduce costs for suppliers by not having to prepare a detailed capability and capacity submission for each and every procurement opportunity;
+• reduce costs for suppliers by not having to prepare a detailed capability and capacity submission for each and every procurement opportunity

-• inform suppliers of potential supply opportunities; and
+• inform suppliers of potential supply opportunities

 • drive continuous improvement by refreshing the pre-qualification criteria and pool of suppliers.